shreevatsa/tex/program/tangle/tangle-10.md

 <object type="image/svg+xml" data="tangle-099.svg"></object>

 ^ Don't we need a check for `k ≥ out_ptr`?
 What happens if they overlap?

 <object type="image/svg+xml" data="tangle-100.svg"></object>

+(^ The output states, and the buffer of course, are kept up to date by...)

 <object type="image/svg+xml" data="tangle-101.svg"></object>

+Above, the `for k = 1 to v do app(out_contrib[k]))` is the main part here.
+But before that we need to clear the queue, which is what sections 102 to 105 below are.

 <object type="image/svg+xml" data="tangle-102.svg"></object>